Rust-Simply/iriss-scripts/src/scripts/iriss-06.md

 Looks good to me but while race car is a palindrome, its two words, not one.

-Ah, right you.
+Ah, right you are.
 Thanks for that.

 [Exit right]